-TIP Wayne State's mission is to increase college access and improve graduation rates of foster care youth in Southeast Michigan and advance the educational well-being of youth who age out of foster care throughout the state, through the development and provision of best practices in academic excellence, applied learning, and research that examines issues of strategic importance to the child welfare and education service sector.
-TIP partners with several departments across campus including Financial Aid, Counseling, Admissions, Student Disability Services and Housing departments to name a few.
-TIP Wayne State offers students up to \$5,000 in grant funds per academic year to help offset housing and tuition costs.
-TIP also works with a plethora of off-campus partners who provides students with access to a number of free services ranging from assistance with legal issues to ETV enrollment.
+The mission of CHAMPS is to increase college access and improve graduation rates of court involved youth (foster care, juvenile justice, and dual-wards) in Southeast Michigan and advance the educational well-being of youth who age out of foster care through the development and provision of best practices in academic excellence, applied learning, and evaluation that examines issues of strategic importance the the child welfare, K-12, and higher education service sector.
+CHAMPS partners with several departments across campus including Financial Aid, Counseling, Admissions, Student Disability Services and Housing departments to name a few.
+CHAMPS offers students up to \$5,000 in grant funds per academic year to help offset housing and tuition costs.
+CHAMPS also works with a plethora of off-campus partners who provide students with access to a number of free services ranging from assistance with legal issues to ETV enrollment.

-Program eligibility/affiliation criteria for the TIP scholarship program:
+Program eligibility/affiliation criteria for the CHAMPS scholarship program: